merklefruit/digit_recognizer/README.md

 1. Just cd in the flask_3 folder, activate your virtual environment, and run:

-pip install -r requirements.txt
+'pip install -r requirements.txt'

-flask run
+'flask run'